hazelcast/hazelcast-jet/site/docs/operations/cluster-sizing.md

 consumed by operations that aggregate and buffer data.
 Typically the state also scales with the number of distinct keys seen within the time window.
 Learn how the operations in the pipeline store its state.
-Operators comming with Jet provide this information in the javadoc.
+Operators coming with Jet provide this information in the javadoc.
 * **State back-up:** For jobs configured as fault-tolerant, the state of the running jobs is regularly snapshotted and saved in the cluster.
  Cluster keeps two consecutive snapshots at a time (old one is kept